toodufuye/document-search/README.md

 would be hit on every search; causing a massive performance hit.
 The surprising result to me is how long the Regex method took.
 Even with the caching of the tokens, the Regex method was 80 times as slow as the String method.

-**Edit**
-I noticed after the fact that I have a comma in the wrong position on the performance test result for the Indexed method.
+**Edit:** I noticed after the fact that I have a comma in the wrong position on the performance test result for the Indexed method.
 Surprisingly, it actually took longer than the String method.
 This changes everything about how I would actually scale an application to do this work.
 I also wonder how well it would perform if I switch from using an in memory database, or if a different database table schema/indexes might help with tweaking performance.
 The clear winner in my test is the String method.
 Turning off caching of the file inputs would be an interesting test on how it performs.